dvingerh/PyInstaLive/.github/issue_template.md

 ### To report a bug, fill in the information below.

+###### Required files
+Please attach the log file of the user you were trying to download (if applicable) and the `pyinstalive.default.log` log file.
+If your issue is related to assembling segment files please also include the JSON file and a zipped segment files directory.
+If any of these files exceed the Github upload size limit in size please use [WeTransfer](https://wetransfer.com/) or a similar service to upload these files.

 ###### PyInstaLive information
 Run ```pyinstalive --info``` and paste its output below.
 Don't forget to omit your **username** and **password**.